 Divorce can be an emotional and overwhelming process.
 The end of a marriage often overlaps negotiations for child custody, child support and division of marital assets.
-The right divorce lawyer can help relieve the stress of this difficult time and protect your future.
-The Law Offices of Lawrence S. Katz, P.A. represents clients in Miami and throughout South Florida in separation or divorce proceedings with compassion and attentive service.
-With 50 years’ experience, we provide effective, strategic representation in difficult cases.
+Our divorce lawyer in Miami can help relieve the stress of this difficult time and protect your future.
+The Law Offices of Lawrence S. Katz, P.A. represents clients in Miami-Dade County and throughout South Florida in separation or divorce proceedings with compassion and attentive service.
+With many years of experience, we provide effective, strategic representation in difficult cases.

 What is dissolution of marriage?

 In Florida, divorce is referred to as dissolution of marriage.
 The bonds of matrimony are dissolved and, if necessary, a judge decides how to divide marital property, time with the children and other issues, including:

 - Parenting and time-sharing arrangements with the children

 - Attorney’s fees and costs

 Fault is not necessary to justify a divorce in Florida any longer, so you must only prove that the marriage exists, that one party has been a Florida resident for six months immediately preceding the filing of the petition, and that the marriage is irretrievably broken or that one spouse is mentally incapacitated.

 In the regular dissolution process, one spouse files a petition for dissolution of marriage in the circuit court in the county typically where the couple last lived together as husband and wife.
 Either spouse can file with or without a divorce lawyer, but an experienced family law attorney is highly recommended if you have children or assets and debts to divide, as these issues are very complex and can have a long-lasting impact.